calvincchan/mod_onesignal/README.md

 ```
 json
 {
-      "app_id": "{your OpenSignal app ID}",
+      "app_id": "{your OneSignal app ID}",
       "included_segments": [{the segment which defines the receipien user group}],
       "contents": {"en": "{sender name}: {message}"}
 }
 ```

-Feel free to add some other special attributes based on the documentation of OpenSignal (https://documentation.onesignal.com/docs/notifications-create-notification).
-You only need to change the `src/mod_opensignal.erl`
+Feel free to add some other special attributes based on the documentation of OneSignal (https://documentation.onesignal.com/docs/notifications-create-notification).
+You only need to change the `src/mod_onesignal.erl`

 Caveats:
 =========

-mod_opensignal assumes that you have created segments (broadcast channels) with the user's jabber id that represent the devices you would like to notify.
+mod_onesignal assumes that you have created segments (broadcast channels) with the user's jabber id that represent the devices you would like to notify.

-While registering a device at OpenSignal, you could send a tag (unique ID) to OpenSignal.
+While registering a device at OneSignal, you could send a tag (unique ID) to OneSignal.
 This tag you could use to filter your segments for the receiver or multi channel group.

 Note:
 ==========